dsayswhat/cookbook/memory-bank/activeContext.md

 - None at this time

 ## Recent Decisions
+- Recipe template has been refactored with semantic HTML structure
+  - Removed Tailwind utility classes from the template
+  - Implemented BEM-like naming convention for classes
+  - Created maintainable, component-based CSS structure
+- CSS styling approach changed to incremental, component-based styling
+  - Maintained Tailwind CSS framework for base styles
+  - Added direct CSS rules for recipe components
+  - Implemented responsive design with media queries
+  - Added print styles for PDF generation
 - URL structure will use consistently pluralized paths (`/recipes/`, `/categories/`, `/tags/`, etc.)
 - Individual recipe files will use `permalink: false` to avoid conflicts with the paginated template
 - Implemented clean build process using rimraf to prevent stale files between builds
   - Added `clean` script to remove output directory
   - Added pre-build hooks to ensure clean builds
   - Updated development workflow to clean before serving
-- Selected Tailwind CSS v4 as the styling framework
+- Selected Tailwind CSS v4 as the base styling framework
   - Configured custom theme variables for colors, typography, and spacing
   - Created custom utility for recipe container sizing
   - Implemented responsive layouts for all pages